import duckdb

 # show plot

 plt.tight_layout()We can get the required location parameters from the location info that we retrieved earlier.
+We transform the first row from pyarow format to Python.
 Here we get parameters for the first site in the JCP compound results:

 (